Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum

-\begin{thm}[conditional on Conjecture~\ref{conj-tri-limit}] One has $\frk T^n \rta \frk H$ in law with respect to the two-curve Gromov-Hausdorff-Prokhorov-uniform topology.
-That is, site percolation on a free Boltzmann triangulation of type $i$ with simple boundary converges to chordal $\SLE_6$ on a free Boltzmann Brownian disk. \end{thm}
+\begin{thm} One has $\frk T^n \rta \frk H$ in law with respect to the two-curve Gromov-Hausdorff-Prokhorov-uniform topology.
+That is, site percolation on a free Boltzmann triangulation of type $i \in \{\mathrm I, \mathrm{II}\}$ with simple boundary converges to chordal $\SLE_6$ on a free Boltzmann Brownian disk. \end{thm}

 As in the case of Theorem~\ref{thm-perc-conv}, we in fact obtain the joint scaling limit of $\frk T^n$ and the analog of the rescaled boundary length process $Z^n = (L^n,R^n)$ of Definition~\ref{def-bdy-process-rescale} for site percolation on a triangulation toward $\frk H$ and its associated left/right boundary length process in the GHPU topology on the first coordinate and the Skorokhod topology on the second coordinate.
 We also obtain from Theorem~\ref{thm-perc-conv-tri} an analogous scaling limit result for site percolation on the UIHPT$_{\op{S}}^i$ toward chordal $\SLE_6$ on the Brownian half-plane, using the same local coupling argument as in Theorem~\ref{thm-perc-conv-uihpq}.